Sanya: Tram

 Sanya's tram service began trial operation on 7 January 2019.
 Trams are composed of five carriages with a maximum seating capacity of 362 people.
 In built up and urbanised areas, the maximum speed of the tram is 50 km/h.
-The current tram route begins at Sanya Railway Station and finishes at Jiankang Road Station.
+The current tram route begins at Sanya Railway Station and finishes at Jiangang Road Station, which is currently the southernmost railway station in China.
 Full operation of the first line started on 10 October 2020.

-Social services
+Economics & Social services

 Hospitals

 There are a total of 54 hospitals in Sanya as of March 2019, both public hospitals funded by the state and private hospitals.
-And numerous clinics for doing annual health-checks, which are usually brands of national chains in China, such as Ciming Healthcheck.
+There are also numerous clinics for doing annual health-checks, which are usually brands of national chains in China, such as Ciming Healthcheck.

 Hainan 301 Hospital, a branch hospital of People's Liberation Army General Hospital, is located in the Haitang Bay area of Sanya.

 The hospital possesses a substantial number of state-of-the-art equipment for medical and research purposes which include a Da Vinci surgical system, different MIR system (including 1.5T MRI 3.0T MRI), Helical CT facilities (including 128-Slices CT), medical linear accelerator and electronic microscopes which are worth more than 450 million yuan.
 The hospital has 500 patient beds, and a total of 74 clinical, medical and nursing departments.

 Sanya Traditional Chinese Medicine Hospital (三亚市中医院) is located on Fenghuang Road.
 It is a grade-A tertiary hospital offering medical care, education, research, healthcare services and International Chinese Medicine exchange and cooperation.

+Medical tourism

+The Sanya area of Hainan offers a free trade port offering opportunities for overseas service providers to enter the local market, and it is actively developing its commercial health services industry to promote medical tourism.
+A pilot project was approved by the People's Republic of China State Council in 2013 called the Boao Lecheng International Medical Tourism Pilot Zone, also known by 2024 as Boao Hope City, as the only medical tourism special zone in China.
+Specialist medical services as well as specially licensed drugs are available in the zone.
+The importation of medical technologies and equipment, or drugs approved for marketing outside of China but not yet approved in China, may be used in the pilot zone with special approval of state authorities.
+The zone is likewise available for trials and testing.
+Lecheng received approximately 300,000 medical tourists in 2023, and also served some 28,000 persons who reside in the zone.